Dielectric: Dielectric relaxation

 Dielectric relaxation is the momentary delay (or lag) in the dielectric constant of a material.
 This is usually caused by the delay in molecular polarisation with respect to a changing electric field in a dielectric medium (e.g., inside capacitors or between two large conducting surfaces).
 Dielectric relaxation in changing electric fields could be considered analogous to hysteresis in changing magnetic fields (e.g., in inductor or transformer cores).
 Relaxation in general is a delay or lag in the response of a linear system, and therefore dielectric relaxation is measured relative to the expected linear steady state (equilibrium) dielectric values.
-The time lag between electrical field and polarisation implies an irreversible degradation of Gibbs free energy.

 In physics, dielectric relaxation refers to the relaxation response of a dielectric medium to an external, oscillating electric field.
 This relaxation is often described in terms of permittivity as a function of frequency, which can, for ideal systems, be described by the Debye equation.
 On the other hand, the distortion related to ionic and electronic polarisation shows behaviour of the resonance or oscillator type.
 The character of the distortion process depends on the structure, composition, and surroundings of the sample.